shubhanjal44/tej-india/docs/HELP_CENTER.md

 ### How do I verify my email?

-1. Check your inbox for a verification email from SkillSwap India
+1. Check your inbox for a verification email from Tej India
 2. Click the verification link
 3. Your account will be verified automatically